The Last Children of Schewenborn: Plot summary

 The plot is set within the framework of a Cold War scenario very similar to the geopolitical situation at the time of writing.
-It is told from the perspective of Roland, a 12-year-old boy from Bonames (a district of Frankfurt), who travels with his parents and sisters to visit his grandparents in Schewenborn.
+It is told from the perspective of Roland Bennewitz, a 12-year-old boy from Bonames (a district of Frankfurt), who travels with his parents and sisters to visit his grandparents in Schewenborn.

 During their journey, they are surprised by a nuclear attack.
 As emergency response systems fail to activate and no humanitarian aid reaches them, the survivors have to assume that the whole of Germany, or even the entire civilized world, may have been destroyed.
 During the course of the next few months, it becomes clear that Frankfurt, Berlin and major German cities, as well as the adjacent Netherlands and Czechoslovakia were also targeted, given the arrival of seriously burnt and radiation-scarred refugees from those areas.
 The question of whether this is actually the truth is only resolved by the end of the novel.

-The family finds refuge in the house of the grandparents, who were in Fulda at the time of the nuclear explosion and presumably died there.
+The Bennewitz family finds refuge in the house of their grandparents, who were in Fulda at the time of the nuclear explosion and presumably died there.
 Shortly afterwards, Roland's mother takes in a young brother and sister who had been made orphans by the bombs.

 The later chapters of the story describe the weeks, months and years after the nuclear attack, and are almost exclusively set in Schewenborn.